 I want to focus on the second point — the multiple responsibilities of game writers, things that aren’t directly about telling a story or creating a character — and how these responsibilities add value to the player experience and game at large.
 Then, I want to take a wider look at other values writers bring to game development and franchise development.

 It’s not a dig.
 Repetition is simply part of game development, as there are only so many ways a player can interact in a game, which are called mechanics.
 The problem is, a game’s mechanics are inherently limited – thus repetition.
 For example, in your average AAA action game, you can do a smattering of the following: explore, interact with stuff, fight enemies, hide, hack computer consoles, and so on.

 Sometimes, you’ll hear these referred to as the verbs.

 Most games introduce players to a set of mechanics, and then remix and reimagine how those mechanics are used in various combinations.
-By the end of a game, you’ve attained a certain level of mastery over these mechanics that feels empowering
+By the end of a game, you’ve attained a certain level of mastery over these mechanics that feels empowering.

 But here’s the rub.
 Coming up with a completely new game mechanic is incredibly difficult, which is why most games share a majority of common mechanics.
-Sometimes, a game will come along and introduce a marquis mechanic – for example, the wall running in Mirror’s Edge, which was later used in Titanfall.
+Sometimes, a game will come along and introduce a marquee mechanic – for example, the wall running in Mirror’s Edge, which was later used in Titanfall.

 Imagine sitting down to write a story, and someone tells you that you can only use ten verbs.
 That’s the challenge of game writing.
 But fortunately, there are some clever game writers out there who know how to squeeze meaning out of even the most seemingly rote of mechanics.